in28minutes/java-cheat-sheet/README.md

     };
 }
 ```

-Let's create an instance of Hero class.
-- Since Hero extends Animal, the methods defined in Animal are also available through an instance of Hero class.
+Since Hero extends Animal, the methods defined in Animal are also available through an instance of Hero class.
-- In the example below, we invoke the act method on hero object.

 ```
 Hero hero = new Hero();
 //act method inherited from Actor